ShivankK26/Router-Academy-Courses/src/content/docs/Building on Router CCIF/module 1.md

 ## Objectives of "Building on CCIF Course"

-Welcome to a Deep Dived Course on Building on CCIF, wherein you’ll get hands-on experience on build a Cross Chain Staking DApp using Adapters.
+Welcome to a Deep Dived Course on Building on CCIF, wherein you’ll get hands-on experience on Building cross-chain Staking DApp using Adapters.

 - Help Developers Dive Deeper into Understanding the Cross Chain Intent Framework (CCIF) through Code Snippets.